GenXProject/GenX.jl/docs/src/User_Guide/model_input.md

 Only one choice is permitted in a given file.

 The list interface consists of a column for the lines start zone and one for the line's end zone.
+Here is a snippet of the Network.csv file for a map with three zones and two lines:
 ```
 Network_Lines, Start_Zone, End_Zone,
             1,          1,        2,
             2,          1,        3,
 ```

 The matrix interface requires N columns labeled `z1, z2, z3 ... zN`,
 and L rows, one for each network line (or interregional path), with a `1` in the column corresponding to the 'start' zone and a `-1` in the column corresponding to the 'end' zone for each line.